20 Things You Probably Didn’t Know About Billie Joe Armstrong

 At the age of 10, Billie Joe bought his first guitar.
-Given to him by his mother, Ollie Jackson, the Fernandes Stratocaster copy was given the name ‘Blue’, and a replica of the guitar has been played for part of every single Green Day concert the band has ever played.
+Given to him by his mother, Ollie Jackson, the Fernandes Stratocaster copy was given the name ‘Blue’, and the guitar has been played for part of every single Green Day concert the band has ever played.

 3. He And Mike Dirnt Go Way Back